-- 1. Be floodproofed so that below the greater of the base flood elevation or the ABFE, the structure is watertight with walls substantially impermeable to the passage of water; - 2.
-Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; and, - 3.
-Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the applicable provisions of this subsection.
-Such certification shall be provided to the official as set forth in subsection 10-5.14.c.2.
+- (a) Be floodproofed so that below the greater of the base flood elevation, or the ABFE or preliminary base flood elevation plus a minimum of two (2) feet of freeboard as forth in subsection 10-5.14c,2., the structure is watertight with walls substantially impermeable to the passage of water; - (b) Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; and, - (c) Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the applicable provisions of this subsection.
+Such certification shall be provided to the official as set forth in subsection 10-5.14c,2.